-4. Conviction Reporting
+4. Conviction Reporting.

 a.
 General.
-As a condition of employment, all employees are required to notify the City of any criminal drug statute conviction for a violation occurring in the workplace no later than five (5) days after the conviction and shall submit a Criminal Drug Conviction form to the Human Resources DER.
+As a condition of employment, all employees are required to notify the City of any criminal drug statute conviction for a violation occurring in the workplace no later than five (5) days after the conviction.
 The failure to report such conviction is a violation of this policy.
 Within thirty (30) days after receiving notice from an employee of a conviction under this provision, the City will take appropriate action against the employee, up to and including termination, or will require the employee to satisfactorily participate in a drug abuse assistance or rehabilitation program approved for those purposes in accordance with federal Drug-Free Workplace requirements.

 b.
 CDL Holders.
-Any employees who are required by the City to maintain a commercial driver license in order to perform their job, must notify an immediate supervisor of any state, county or municipal violation (other than parking) within thirty (30) days of conviction, and report any license suspension/revocation, cancellation/disqualification or out of service order by the end of the business day after the driver receives notice.
-The employee is required to complete and submit the CDL conviction form to their immediate supervisor who will send the original copy to the Human Resources Department.
+Any employees who are required by the City to maintain a commercial driver license in order to perform his/her job, must notify an immediate supervisor of any state, county or municipal violation (other than parking) within thirty (30) days of conviction, and report any license suspension/revocation, cancellation/disqualification or out of service order by the end of the business day after the driver receives notice.
+The employee is required to complete and submit the CDL conviction form to his/her immediate supervisor who will send the original copy to the Human Resources Department.